TanjimulSabbir/Paradise-Palms-Resort-Client-Site/README.md

 Paradise Palms Booking Hotel is a web application that allows users to book rooms in a hotel.
 It is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.

 Features:
-Responsive UI design by tailwind css
+Responsive UI design by tailwind css,
-User authentication and authorization with JWT tokens Room search and booking functionality by data and booking name.
+User authentication and authorization with JWT tokens, Room search and booking functionality by data and booking name.

-Admin dashboard to manage rooms, bookings and users Payment gateway integration with Stripe (But now this is unavailable for some reasons)
+Admin dashboard to manage rooms, bookings and users. , Payment gateway integration with Stripe (But now this is unavailable for some reasons)

 Admin Feature: